Looking for irishsheepherders.com? Read below.

 Who is Corey Murphy?

-My mission is to help others in unexpected ways.
+My mission is to use music to connect with others in unexpected ways.

 For the traveller, this means helping them feel as though they are at home with friends and family.